lun0522/lighter/README.md

 It does not own the image, hence the user is responsible for keeping the existence of the image.

+**image::Usage** describes the usage from three perspectives:

+- Usage type (render target, depth stencil, presentation, etc)
+- Access type (read-only, write-only, or both)
+- Access location (host, compute shader, fragment shader, etc)

-We also have classes to analyze the usage of images, and determine which **VkAccessFlags**, **VkPipelineStageFlags**, and **VkImageLayout** should be used when building render passes or inserting memory barriers.
-This will be introduced in image extension classes.
+This is used to determine which **VkImageUsageFlags** should be used when creating the image.
+It is also used to build high level passes, which will be introduced later.

 ### 3.2.3 Descriptor (descriptor)